New Feature – ‘Mummy, where do new features come from?’19 Jun 2023

 And this is my favorite part.

-We get to write blogs and social media posts about it, I get to talk to customers and prospects about it, showing off all the hard work of the team.
+We get to write blogs and social media posts about it, and I get to talk to customers and prospects about it, showing off all the hard work of the team.

 In cases where specific people have expressed interest in this particular feature, I get to let them know that it is ready to be used in their system.
 Some of these features really will make a huge difference in their business processes, so it really is the fun bit.

 Then the process starts over.
 Extending and building on a system that I’m so proud of and that I’ve seen grow from day one.